swcarpentry/close-enough-for-scientific-work/lattice-boltzmann/index.md

+---
+highlighter: pygments
+title: Introduction
+encoding: UTF-8
+authors: Samantha Ahern, Mayeul d\'Avezac, Adrian Harwood, Joe O\'Conner
+---

 Lattice-Boltzmann implementation in Julia
 -----------------------------------------

-Authors: Samantha Ahern, Mayeul d'Avezac, Adrian Harwood, Joe O'Conner

 The Lattice-Boltzmann method solves the Navier-Stokes equations - i.e. fluid dynamics - using an intuitive description of how a discrete set of fictive